NESI ATTENDEE GUIDE - 2025

 Workshops, Jams, and the Big Board

 Workshops are as varied as our participants, and most are unannounced until the weekend starts.
 Some are created on the spot in response to requests.
 Try something new.
-You might get involved in a tango workshop, learn Klezmer or Breton or Irish or Balkan tunes and techniques, or find out how to fix your concertina or accordion from people that make and repair them.
+You might get involved in a tango workshop, learn Klezmer or Breton tunes and techniques, or find out how to fix your concertina or accordion from people that make and repair them.

-The “Big Board” is where people can post offers of workshops and focused jams as well as requests.
+The “Big Board” will be located in the auditorium.
+This is where people can post offers of workshops and focused jams as well as requests.
 Remember that this is a DIY event – it's only as good as we all make it, and it evolves throughout the weekend.
 Consider offering a workshop if there's something you could teach.
 Please bring your own handouts, if any.
 We have a copier, in case you run short.
 You can also use our website's workshop files section to share your handouts in advance.

-Jams are sometimes open-ended and sometimes intentionally limited.
+Jams are sometimes open-ended and sometimes intentionally limited in theme.
 You could post a focused jam on the Big Board on such topics as Scandinavian tunes, old-time waltzes, or television theme songs.
 It's a good idea to check the Big Board frequently so you don't miss something that would have interested you.
 Things get added throughout the weekend.
+Suggestion: Use your phone to take a picture of the day’s workshops on the Big Board so you can easily find a different one if your choice doesn’t work out.

 First timers: Workshops are open to everyone who wants to attend.
 You don't need to sign up.
 Just go to the designated room.
 If you decide for any reason that a workshop is not for you, just leave quietly.
 No one will mind.